 I think we are also likely to see a continued focus on ‘Offshore Asia’ as firms address both potential legislation changes and also the need for people on the ground to deal with the ever increasing flow of work.

 If you’d like to know more about recruiting or working offshore please do get in touch.
-You can also download our guide: Working and living offshore.Posted about 3 years ago
+You can also download our guide: Working and living offshore.Posted over 3 years ago